grigoryk/differo/README.md

 - user is informed that alternative points of view are available, and quick links are provided
 - hard problems are avoided.
 We're reduced to:
  - integrating with a search API (DDG?)
- - integrating with a page metadata service (embedly? fathom?)
+ - (optional) integrating with a page metadata service (embedly? fathom?)
  - building a simple sidebar UI
  - and putting it all into a web extension